 - Samuel Hafenreffer, Nosodochium, In Quo Cutis, Eique Adhaerentium Partium, Affectus Omnes, Singulari Methodo, Et Cognoscendi et Curandi Fidelissime Traduntur, Ulm, 1660 , p.
 475-520, at Google Books [= ÖNB]; at Google Books [= UofLausanne]; at Google Books [= UTorino]; at Google Books [= NB Napoli]; at Google Books [= BSB]

-The tarantula also earned an entry in Matthias Zimmermann's encyclopedia and he reprinted one of Kircher's tunes, the "Antidotum Tarantulae".
+The tarantula also earned an entry in Matthias Zimmermann's encyclopedia: one of Kircher's tunes, the "Antidotum Tarantulae", was reprinted.
 But beware again, this scan, the only one available of this publication, is of very bad quality and barely usable.
 But at least we can see that a foldout with music was originally included: